gabber235/TypeWriter/documentation/docs/docs/04-first-cinematic.md

 We then first want to `Publish`, before heading back to the cinematic page, select the player walk segment again, and now we want to click on the camera button to the right of `Artifact`, and open our Minecraft.
-Here you'll see a bossbar telling you to press F to start recording.
-Pressing F will cause the cinematic to start playing without the Camera Entry, and all your movements during the cinematic will be saved and be used for the NPC movement.
-You'll want to move to where you want to start the NPC movement, and hit F, before following the cinematic to add movement to it.
+Here you'll see a bossbar telling you to press `F` to start recording.
+Pressing `F` will cause the cinematic to start playing without the Camera Entry, and all your movements during the cinematic will be saved and be used for the NPC movement.
+You'll want to move to where you want to start the NPC movement, and hit `F`, before following the cinematic to add movement to it.

 If you now play the cinematic again, an NPC with the skin of the player watching the cinematic should appear, with all the movement you did.